Topic: Build for WNDR3700/WNDR3800

-- QoS for traffic control Both qos-scripts and the alternative sqm-scripts packages are included, but initially disabled, as max speed needs to be set according to WAN connection speed
+- QoS for traffic control The 'sqm-scripts' package is included, but initially disabled, as max speed needs to be adjusted to WAN connection speed

 - DynDNS support, also in LuCI

-- VSFTPD FTP server package (access initially disabled by "local_enable=NO" in vsftpd.conf)
+- VSFTPD FTP server package with TLS/SSL support (access initially disabled by "local_enable=NO" in vsftpd.conf)

 - Wake-on-LAN (WOL) LuCI module